 Research infrastructures should have a research data management policy that offers guidelines to staff and users and ensures the appropriate management of the data.
-This entails having clear instructions on how and where the produced data can be preserved for reasonable periods of time and on how the user should make the data available for and (re-)use.
-Data produced by the research infrastructure should be FAIR (findable, accessible, interoperable and re-usable).
+This entails having clear instructions on how and where the produced data can be preserved for reasonable periods of time and on how users should make the data available for verification and (re)use.1 Data produced by the research infrastructure should aim to be FAIR (findable, accessible, interoperable and reusable).

 - What kinds of data are produced by or associated with the research infrastructure?

-- What ethical guidelines are in place regarding produced data, e.g. personal or sensitive data?
+- What ethical guidelines are in place for produced data, such as personal or sensitive data?

-- Give a rough estimate of the size of the data produced eg. per day, month or year, if you provide data storing facilities.
+- Give a rough estimate of the size of the data produced, for example per day, month or year, if you provide data storing facilities.

 - What kinds of data quality control procedures are used or recommended to users?

 - Who owns and administers the data?
-How are ownership and user rights agreed upon?
+How are ownership and user rights agreed?

 - Who has the right to use the data?

-- What kind of guidelines do you give to users about licenses?
-What license(s) do you recommend for data sharing?
+- What kinds of guidelines on licences do you give users?
+What licence(s) do you recommend for data sharing?

-What kind of guidelines do you give to users on the following issues:
+Describe the guidelines you give users on the following issues:

-- where can the data, or its metadata, be made available?
+- Where can the data, or their metadata, be made available?

-What kind of tools and guidance do/will you provide for data documentation and metadata?
+- What kinds of tools and guidance do/will you provide for data documentation and metadata?

-- If the users produce metadata, how do you support standardized metadata production?
+- If the users produce metadata, how do you support standardised metadata production?

-- Do you provide a unique and persistent identifier (such as a Digital Object Identifier (DOI)) to data sets?
+- Do you provide a unique and persistent identifier (e.g. Digital Object Identifier (DOI)) to datasets?

-- Do you provide service for data storage or backups?
+- Do you provide services for data storage or backups?

-- Do you provide service for storing sensitive data?
+- Do you provide services for storing sensitive data?

 - How do you control access to data storage?

-What kind of guidelines do/will you provide for long-term preservation of data?
+- What kinds of guidelines do/will you provide for long-term preservation of data?

 - European Commission, (2016) European Charter for Access to Research Infrastructures – Principles and Guidelines for Access and Related Services (Chapter 4 – Principles, pp. 10–11).